11 Traveller reviews from Holiday Watchdog

 What a perfect place to spend a romantic...

+"What a perfect place to spend a romantic break.
+My partner and I booked into the hotel for 2 nights while we were in St Lucia, we read a review on the plane and decided to go and visit for the day.
+We loved it that much we booked in for 2 nights and didnât want to leave.
+From the second we arrived we were treated like VIP's and were made to feel so welcome.
 The rooms were clean and comfortable, the pool side was peaceful and beautiful, we lay on a sun lounger all day and relaxed, we forgot about everything and just soaked up the whole experience, it was so special my boyfriend proposed to me and we are booked to return to the same hotel in 2008 to get married."

 - Travel date: 5th November 2007

 i love this place

 - Travel date: 10th June 2007

 Zen Honeymoon at Discovery

 - Travel date: 7th June 2007

 Worth discovering Discovery

 - Travel date: 14th May 2007

 A great hotel - just needs to relax carribbean style!